adnankhalid7454/BC_Recurrence_Pred/README.md

-# Dual-Stream Breast MRI Feature Extraction and Classification
+# Breast Cancer Recurrence Prediction using MRI

-This repository provides a structured implementation of the dual-stream feature extraction framework introduced in our research paper.
-The framework combines **tumor-specific radiomic features**, obtained via automated lesion segmentation, with **global parenchymal descriptors** extracted from the whole breast volume.
+This repository provides a structured implementation of the dual-stream feature extraction framework that combines **tumor-specific radiomic features**, obtained via automated lesion segmentation, with **global parenchymal descriptors** extracted from the whole breast volume.
 By combining these imaging features with curated clinicopathological variables, we construct a unified, multimodal representation of recurrence risk.

 ## Dataset